apex/up/docs/commands.md

 #### Or Operator

-There is also an `or` operator, for example showing warnings or errors.
+There is of course also an `or` operator, for example showing warnings or errors.

 ```
 production (warn or error)